 Why this Garlic Lilva Kachori is different

-This kachori recipe is different from other lilva kachori recipes for a few reasons.
+This kachori recipe is different from other traditional kachori recipes for a few reasons.

 Secondly, the pastry for this kachori is different than all other types.
-The pastry for these kachoris is thinner and softer making this recipe of kachori unique.
-The pastry has a similar resemblance to samosa pastry.
+The pastry for these kachoris is thinner and softer making this recipe of kachori unique and has a similar resemblance to samosa pastry.

 The pastry is neither crispy, nor hard or flaky.